It is recommended to use grading rubrics when you are not using objective test items to test your students’ progress.

 - Click the drop-down arrow and select Edit Assignment.

-- Click Add Rubric on the Properties tab.
+- Click Add Rubric in the Evaluation & Feedback tab.

 - Select the Rubric you want to use.